 Hire a plumber

-If you realize you have a slab leak, you should contact a plumber as soon as possible.
+If you realize you have a leak, you should contact a plumber as soon as possible.
 Not dealing with slab leaks early can lead to many negative consequences.
 These range from structural damage to your home, expensive repair costs to mildew, mold, and water damage.
 It is also a big inconvenience.
 If you want to find out more about slab leaks contact a plumbing service near you.